hotmeteor/receiver/README.md

 #### Receiving multiple events in a single webhook

 Sometimes the services will send multiple event payloads in a single webhook.

-In that case, you may return an array of events from the `getEvent` method and Receiver will handle them each individually.
+In this scenario you may return an array of mapped events from the `getEvent` method and Receiver will handle them each individually.

 For example, if the payload looks like this:
 ```json